lobe/web-bootstrap/README.md

 ### Step 3 - Installing *Node*

 Next, we’re going to get you setup to run Node applications.
-Node is a javascript runtime engine that will run javascript on your computer.
-In manage Node versions, there’s a popular app called `nvm` (https://github.com/nvm-sh/nvm), and we’re going to use it to install the right version of Node.
+Node is a javascript runtime engine that will run our code on your computer.
+For managing Node versions, there’s a popular app called `nvm` (https://github.com/nvm-sh/nvm), and we’re going to use it to install the right version of Node.
 To install `nvm`, run this command in your terminal:

 ```shell
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.36.0/install.sh | bash